martinesparza/beneuro_experimental_data_organization/README.md

   `bnd upload-last <subject-name>`

-This should first validate the data, then copy it to the server, and complain if it's already there.
+This should first rename the videos and extra files (unless otherwise specified), validate the data, then copy it to the server, and complain if it's already there.

 # Please file an issue if something doesn't work or is just annoying to use!